 This manual provides protocols for measuring environmental variables associated with walking.
-It reflects work in progress.
-This is version 4.0 of the manual.
+This is version 5.0 of the manual.
+Renamed NEAT-GIS Protocols (Neighborhood Environment for Active Transport--Geographic Information Systems) these measurements focus on items thought to be associated with active transport, particularly walking.

-The manual was initially developed for a grant for the Robert Wood Johnson Foundation, and has four purposes:
+The manual was initially developed for a grant for the Robert Wood Johnson Foundation, then refined for use with other grants from the National Institutes of Health.
+The manual has four purposes:

-- To record the methods for environmental measurement used in the Twin Cities Walking Study so that the research team can replicate its own findings at a later date and different measurement staff share common definitions and processes.
+- To record the methods for environmental measurement used in the Twin Cities Walking Study (2003-2006) and later studies so that the research team can replicate its own findings at a later date and different measurement staff share common definitions and processes.
 Geographic Information Systems (GIS) are so multifaceted that seemingly simple decisions made at one time have ramifications for future work.
 Without a formal communications mechanism that makes such decisions explicit and organizes them, errors can be left unrecognized, thereby compounding measurement problems. - To document methods for replication.
 The Robert Wood Johnson Foundation (RWJF), which funded the Twin Cities Walking Study, expressed interest in documenting methods well enough to have at least some measurements replicated across other RWJF study teams in order to allow later meta-analysis. - To provide a preliminary prototype for other such manuals that may be produced by different teams.
 It is also possible for other teams to merely modify this manual, however, with attribution. - To make GIS research methods and data sources less opaque, particularly to public health researchers who have not used such data.